Claude Sonnet 4.6

 Best Use Cases

-Sonnet 4.6 is the right choice for the bulk of everyday AI-assisted work:
+Sonnet 4.6 is the right default for:

 Comparisons